 Separating flowers and vegetables.
 Companion planting involves planting different species close together to enhance the growth of each.
 Many edibles and ornamentals make great companions.
 For example, garlic helps to keep roses healthy and marigolds help to repel beetles, nematodes, and other pests in a vegetable garden.

 Ignoring your water supply.
 No matter where you live, you need to make a plan for dry spells.
 Drip irrigation brings water straight to your plants’ root zone via pipes or tubes, wasting less water than sprinklers.
 Such a system is fairly easy to install and something you can tackle as a weekend project.
+You can also utilize any rainfall to water your plants by catching and collecting it in a DIY barrel.

 Whatever it is that you end up doing, make sure you take the time to admire your hard work and burgeoning green thumb, whether it’s a butterfly garden, vegetable garden, wildlife habitat or just a few curb appeal upgrades.
+No matter the outcome, it’s the journey that matters.